DonSchenck/vaxmysql/README.md

   password: YWRtaW4=
 ```

-The bash command to Base64-encode the string looks like the following:
+Note: You don't need to do this, but the bash command to Base64-encode the string looks like the following:

 `echo "admin" | base64`